hoho/concat.js/README.md

 `noFragment` indicates that **concat.js** shouldn't use documentFragment and should put the result directly to `parentNode`.

-`parentNode` could be undefined, in this case result's documentFragment will be returned with the last `end()` call, `replace` and `noFragment` arguments will be ignored.
+Return value is an array of memorized results (see below).
+If `parentNode` is undefined, result's documentFragment will be prepended to this array.

 ## Usage example